WE RUN OUR CLASSES IN A MONTH LONG SERIES PROGRAM.

 DROP INS ARE ALWAYS WELCOME…

-however, the later in the term you drop in, the more advanced the class.
+however, the later in the term you join, the more advanced the class.

 No partner required.
 We will be rotating partners in class for those who choose to, but it is not mandatory to do so.